moulinayuliana/Sanber56-Mobile-Automation-Kelompok2/README.md

 1. Positive - User login with valid credentials -> automated by @moulinayuliana
 2. Negative - User login with invalid credentials -> automated by Rosa @rosafresia99
-3. Positive - User want to book flight one way -> automated by
+3. Positive - User want to book flight one way -> automated by Arif @arifrynd
 4. Positive - User want to search flight with valid flight number -> automated by
 5. Negative - User want to search flight with invalid flight number -> automated by